GeorgDangl/eeE-BIM-API/doc/repository-services-01/model_service_upload.md

 * Create model - requires meta-data
 * Upload model data - requires model data "file"

-This is a bit challenging to do with a single HTTP request using JSON with standard software tools, but "workaroubnds" are perfectly possible.
+This is a bit challenging to do with a single HTTP request using JSON with standard software tools, but "workarounds" are perfectly possible.
 The option will be described last of the four.

 Alternatively, a client may use [Create Model](./model_service_create) service to create the model, and then use upload new model version service to supply the data.

-When model data is a link (URL reference), both operations are simly implemented, in this case it is no need to use a two-step creat-upload sequence.
+When model data is a link (URL reference), both operations are simply implemented, in this case it is no need to use a two-step create-upload sequence.

 ---
 ### Upload new model version - data in local file